adblockplus/infrastructure/README.md

 8. Click on _Delete_ and then on _Delete the page in ALL languages_.

-9. Click on _Manage_ in the upper right area, then on _Edit configuration_.
+9. Click on _Manage_ in the lower right area, then on _Edit configuration_.

 10. Click on _Edit location_ and check _Friendly URLs_, then click on